 Tips for writing your personal statement

-The Director of Marketing and Student Recruitment at the University of Gloucestershire, James Seymour, shares some top tips for preparing your personal statement.
+The Director of Marketing and Student Recruitment at the University of Gloucestershire, James Seymour, shares some top tips on how to write a personal statement.

 What makes a good personal statement?

 This is your chance to demonstrate your enthusiasm and commitment and show us what value you can add to a university.
 In the vast majority of cases, universities are finding ways to make you an offer, not reject you – the personal statement is your chance to make this decision easier for them!

 First, you need to explain why you want a place on a course.
 Take a look at James’ tips on what you should include: